Workers' Comp Claims Examiners

-Workers' comp claim examiners communicate with claimants, employers and other relevant parties while investigating employees' compensation claims.
+Workers' compensation claim examiners ensure that claims adjusters and claimants have followed proper protocols when submitting employees' compensation claims.
 Based on their findings, they decide whether an employee should be compensated and, if so, how much he or she should receive.
-Workers' compensation claims examiners work for a variety of employers, including insurance carriers, private claims adjusting companies and insurance brokerages.
-A small percentage are self-employed.
+Workers' compensation claims examiners typically work for health or life insurance companies.
 Weekend and evening work hours might be required.

 Find schools that offer these popular programs